A Parent's Grief:

 For Parents and Children:

-Our Baby Died.
+Baby Died.
 Why?
-Pregnancy Infant Loss Center 1986
+Pregnancy Infant Loss Center 1986 (young children)

 New Baby: For Boys and Girls Whose Expected Sibling Dies.
 Centering Corporation 1988 ( young children)